-- standards and associated measurable indicators, including progressive and final rehabilitation, performance monitoring and reporting) - (j) impact prevention and control strategies to satisfy the commitments - (k) corrective actions to rectify any deviation from performance standards. - 7.2 Each matter assessed in the EIS (as described in sections 15 and 16 of this draft TOR) is to: - (a) include a concise description of the potential impacts of the project - (b) describe the measures proposed to avoid, minimise or otherwise mitigate, or remedy impacts to meet environmental standards and acceptable outcomes, and where necessary to offset those impacts - (c) demonstrate how monitoring will confirm environmental outcomes, including using baseline data to track environmental outcomes. - 7.3 Assess the extent to which the construction, operation, decommissioning and rehabilitation (to the extent known) of the project meets all statutory and regulatory requirements of the state and Commonwealth and that the intended outcomes are consistent with current state and Commonwealth legislation, policies (including passed and uncommenced legislation), plans and guidelines.
-If there is a conflict, explain how the project can be approved. - 7.4 For all the relevant matters, identify and describe the environmental values that are to be protected.
-Environmental values are specified in the Environmental Protection Act 1994 (EP Act), the Environmental Protection Regulation 2019 (EP Regulation), environmental protection policies (EPPs), State Planning Policy 2017 (SPP) and relevant guidelines.4 - 7.5 Include, as an appendix to the EIS, a table cross-referencing where each requirement of the draft TOR is addressed in the EIS, to the lowest available subsection. - 7.6 Describe the stakeholder engagement activities that have occurred during the preparation of the EIS, identify the issues raised during consultation, and explain how the responses from the community and agencies have and will be incorporated into the design and outcomes of the project. - 7.7 The EIS is to be prepared and submitted electronically (USB or large file transfer), inclusive of all plans and documents that form the EIS.
-The electronic documents submitted are to satisfy the criteria detailed in Table 1 below.
+- (b) impact prevention and control strategies to satisfy the commitments - (c) corrective actions to rectify any deviation from performance standards. - 7.3 Each matter assessed in the EIS (as described in sections 15 and 16 of this TOR) is to: - (a) include a concise description of the potential impacts of the project - (b) describe the measures proposed to avoid, minimise or otherwise mitigate, or remedy impacts to meet environmental standards and acceptable outcomes, and where necessary to offset those impacts - (c) demonstrate how monitoring will be used to demonstrate that environmental objectives are being met, including using baseline data to track environmental outcomes - (d) a figure showing the full extent of proposed disturbance for the project. - 7.4 Assess the extent to which the construction, operation, decommissioning and rehabilitation (to the extent known) of the project meets all statutory and regulatory requirements of the state and Commonwealth and that the intended outcomes are consistent with current state and Commonwealth legislation, assessment benchmarks (e.g. State Development Assessment Provisions for off lease development), policies (including passed and uncommenced legislation), plans and guidelines.
+If there is a conflict, explain how the project can be approved. - 7.5 For all the relevant matters, identify and describe the environmental values that are to be protected.
+Environmental values are specified in the Environmental Protection Act 1994 (Qld) (EP Act), the Environmental Protection Regulation 2019 (EP Regulation), environmental protection policies (EPPs), State Planning Policy 2017 (SPP) and relevant guidelines.4 - 7.6 Include, as an appendix to the EIS, a table cross-referencing where each requirement of the TOR is addressed in the EIS, to the lowest available subsection. - 7.7 Describe the stakeholder engagement activities that have occurred during the preparation of the EIS, identify the issues raised during consultation, and explain how the responses from the community and agencies have and will be incorporated into the design and outcomes of the project. - 7.8 The EIS is to be prepared and submitted in an electronically (USB or large file transfer), inclusive of all plans and documents that form the EIS.
+The electronic documents submitted are to satisfy the criteria detailed in Table 1.